-22nd Annual Celebration and Benefit
+23rd Annual Celebration and Benefit

-- Your volunteer t-shirt and commemorative mug
+- Your volunteer T-shirt and commemorative mug

-- Complete list of beers being served
+- Complete list of beers being served throughout Festival

 - When pouring, pull the handle forward all the way with one quick motion and then back in

 - Fill mug only to 4 oz pour line, not including head (frothy foam on top of beer).
 This is a beer “tasting” event.
 Anyone caught pouring above the line will be asked to leave the Festival.

 - ONLY Beer Pourers can tear off wrist band tabs.
 Loose wrist tabs are not accepted.

 - Additional wooden beer scrip is available for purchase near Luau bathrooms, $2 each.